wix/stylable/docs/guides/components-basics.md

 }
 ```

-We also import `Button`'s Stylable CSS into the `Form` CSS, and are then able to match internal parts of the component we imported:
+Let's also import `Button`'s **Stylable** CSS into the `Form` CSS.
+You can then match the internal parts of the component that you imported:

 ```css
 /* form.st.css */